opajanvv/homelab/ssh-setup.md

 - **Security model**: The jump box is already a trusted component—if compromised, an attacker has network access regardless
 - **Operational simplicity**: No passphrase avoids manual intervention and simplifies automated operations

 **Security focus**: Protect the jump box itself through firewall rules, fail2ban, key-only authentication, and regular updates.
-Laptop SSH keys can (and should) have passphrases since they're used interactively.
+Laptop SSH keys (`laptop1` and `laptop2`) can (and should) have passphrases since they're used interactively.

 **Key Rotation:**

+**For Laptop Keys (Managed by Foundation Automation):**
+1. Generate new key pair on laptop
+2. Update foundation automation vault with new public key
+3. Foundation automation will automatically deploy to all containers/VMs
+4. Test key authentication after automation runs

+**For Manual Deployments:**
 1. Generate new key pair on workstation
 2. Add new public key to authorized_keys
 3. Test new key authentication
 4. Remove old key from authorized_keys
-5. Update foundation automation vault if applicable

 ### Multiple Key Support

 Multiple SSH keys can be added to `~/.ssh/authorized_keys` (one per line).
-Foundation automation deploys keys from the vault.
+Foundation automation automatically deploys `laptop1.pub` and `laptop2.pub` to all containers and VMs from the vault.

 ## Troubleshooting